The internet is a very useful resource, which we use in many ways.

 - commerce - risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-We are currently reviewing our ESafety Curriculum, to ensure the children are taught the appropriate skills.
+We are annually review our ESafety Curriculum, to ensure the children are taught the appropriate skills.

 If you would like any advice please come and talk to us.